Pr0x1mas/beenz-bot/README.md

-# beenz-bot
+# beenz-bot Legacy

 ![beenz-bot logo](assets/banner.jpg)

-Discord bot of the Democratic Republic of Heinz
+The orginal versio of the Discord bot of the Democratic Republic of Heinz

 A bot that allows you to easily kill a server.